jcs224/electrolift/readme.md

 # ElectroLift
 ## Ground Control Station (GCS) built with web technologies

 This project is a very basic ground control station (GCS) for autonomous UAVs.
 Currently, it can communicate via UDP only.
-It's is built using only web-based technologies.
+It's built using only web-based technologies.
 Desktop builds are possible on all major operating systems thanks to Electron.

 This app has only been tested on Ubuntu Linux so far.
 YMMV.